Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Cool Big Bro: Takes on this role for Merry and Pippin during their sword training.
 He's also first to defend them from the Uruk-hai, but gets killed in the process.

-- The Corruptible: While he is the most open out for the Fellowship for the Ring's seduction due to being a mortal Man, he is good and honorable.
-After succumbing to the Ring's influence, he becomes horrified that he atones for his actions by defending Merry and Pippin from the Uruk-hai to his death.
+- The Corruptible: While he is the most susceptible of the Fellowship to the Ring's corruption due to being a mortal Man, he is good and honorable.
+In fact, it's even implied that the main reason the Ring got him in the first place was because he was too good and honorable.
+After succumbing to the Ring's influence, he becomes horrified enough that he atones for his actions by defending Merry and Pippin from the Uruk-hai to his death.

 - Dying Moment of Awesome: No matter how many arrows are shot into him, he does not give up.

-- Face Death with Dignity: When Lurtz is about to deliver the coup de grace, Boromir looks him in the eye as he waits for the uruk to get it over with.
+- Face Death with Dignity: When Lurtz is about to deliver the coup de grace, Boromir, while on his knees from three arrows in the chest, looks him dead in the eye as he waits for the Uruk to get it over with.

-- Fallen Hero: He was a valiant warrior trying to save his country, his people's champion, but he couldn't resist the temptation of the Ring.
+- Fallen Hero: He was a valiant warrior—his people's champion—trying to save his country but he couldn't resist the temptation of the Ring.

 - Famous Last Words: "I would have followed you, my brother... my captain... my king."

-- Remember that brief moment where Aragorn sees Boromir left his shield when they land?
+- Remember that brief moment where Aragorn sees that Boromir has left his shield behind when they first make bank at Rauros Falls?
 Probably would've been better if he had remembered.

-- Jerkass Has a Point: While his prickliness towards Aragorn, the Elves and his lack of faith in the quest are his greatest flaws, Boromir's attitude is rooted in the fact that the Gondorians have been skirmishing with Mordor for a while while the Elves, Dwarves and Rangers have been sitting on the sidelines.
-His Vitriolic Best Buds relationship with Aragorn, while never openly hostile, is rooted in Boromir seeing the former as having sat on the sidelines (and being hesitant to take his place in the world of Men) while Boromir's family and people have been struggling and dying for some time.
+- Jerkass Has a Point: While his prickliness towards Aragorn, the Elves, and his lack of faith in the quest are his greatest flaws, Boromir's attitude is rooted in the fact that the Gondorians have been skirmishing with Mordor for centuries, while the Elves, Dwarves, and Rangers have apparently been sitting on the sidelines.
+His Vitriolic Best Buds relationship with Aragorn, while never openly hostile, is rooted in Boromir seeing the former as having sat out the conflict (and being hesitant to take his place in the world of Men) while Boromir's family and people have been struggling and dying for some time.